Kintyre/ksconf/docs/source/cmd_minimize.rst

            technically redundant.
 This is often true of boolean flags like ``disabled`` or input intervals.

-           Note that if Splunk updates the stanzas itself, then your value may not longer be preseved.
+           Note that if Splunk updates the stanzas itself, then your value may not longer be preserved.
            This is simply the way Splunk updates conf files.
-           See :ref:`How Splunk write to conf files <splunk conf updates>` for more backgound.
+           See :ref:`How Splunk write to conf files <splunk conf updates>` for more background.

 Example usage
 ^^^^^^^^^^^^^